ARDG-NRAO/LibRA/README.md

 the library is based on C++ STL for portability and wider use that does not required RA-specific software stack and dependencies.

+### Recent results

+*[Deep Imaging at a National Scale](https://science.nrao.edu/enews/17.3/index.shtml#deepimaging)* : Using the set of [LibRA apps](#currently-available-apps) as path-finder for ngVLA-scale processing, we deployed the computational intensive components of the [Algorithm Architecture](doc/AlgoArch/README.md) (paper in preparation) on a scale about 10x larger (O(100) GPUs) than what has been attempted so far at NRAO (O(10) GPUs) to investigate the operational and computational challenges of distributed computing at this scale.
+For this, in collaboration with the Center for High Throughput Computing (CHTC, Univ. of Wisconsin-Madison, WI), we used a nation-wide network of computers in the [Open Science Pool (OSPool)](https://osg-htc.org/services/open_science_pool.html), [U.S. National Science Foundation's Pathways for Advancing Throughput computing (PATh)](https://path-cc.io/), [San Diego Supercomputer Center (SDSC)](https://www.sdsc.edu/) at the Univ. of California San Diego and the [National Research Platform (NRP)](https://nationalresearchplatform.org/).  *This produced the [deepest image ever made with the VLA](https://science.nrao.edu/enews/17.3/images/HUDF_SBand_3.png), and in the RA community world-wide of the Hubble Ultra-Deep Field (HUDF) achieving a noise floor of 1 microJy/beam.*

 ### The repository contains

 - [ ] scientific code of algorithms for data calibration and image reconstruction